Juniper/junos-terraform/README.md

 ## Copy the YANG Files
 For our example, our provider will only be able to create an interface description and place an inet address on a sub-interface.
 We only need a handful of YANG models for this.

- > For developers wanting to add more capabilities to the provider, they will need to also add the neccesary `yang_files` required for those capabilites outlined by the `xpath` inputs which are listed in the `xpath_inputs.xml` file created later on
+ > For developers wanting to add more capabilities to the provider, they will need to also add the necessary `yang_files` required for those capabilities outlined by the `xpath` inputs which are listed in the `xpath_inputs.xml` file created later on
  > * say you want to add firewalls or policy-option options in addition to interfaces; you will need to add the yang files along with the xpaths associated with the custom capability (See `/Samples/vsrx_tf_module_template` directory for examples of an xpath file, `xpath_example.xml`, and the corresponding `yang_files` directory)

 Let's put the YANG files from [Juniper's YANG GitHub repository](https://github.com/Juniper/yang.git) in to a memorable location.
 Let's use the home directory `/junos-terraform`.
 Don't worry, once the necesary files are copied over, the `/yang` folder can be removed.